10 pennies sell for $1.1 million at auction

-Did you know America spends more money making pennies than they are actually worth?
-It’s true.
+(KTLA) – Did you know America spends more money making pennies than they are actually worth?

-According to Time Magazine, back in 2009 it cost the United States Mint 1.4 cents to produce a single penny.

 Needless to say, a penny in 2022 isn’t worth a lot in the United States.
 Unless you have a particular eye for valuable coins.

-Just this past weekend, ten 100-year-old pennies sold for a whopping $1.1 million at an auction held by an Irvine-based auction house.
+Just this past weekend, 10 100-year-old pennies sold for a whopping $1.1 million at an auction held by a California-based auction house.

 The coins were sold Sunday night during an auction by GreatCollections.